Arne Slot about attacking strategies

 Depth without the ball and cutback cross as main weapons

-Arne Slot is almost Liverpool FC's new manager.
-Marco van der Heide interviewed him for the Dutch soccer coaches magazine De Voetbaltrainer when Slot was coach at Cambuur Leeuwarden.
+Arne Slot is Liverpool FC's new manager.
+Marco van der Heide interviewed him for the Dutch soccer coaches magazine De Voetbaltrainer when Slot was still coach at Cambuur Leeuwarden.
 Many coaches see the high cross from the flank as one of the most important attacking strategies in the hunt for goals.
 Arne Slot does not belong to that group.
 In fact, he sees the cross through the air as a particularly ineffective means of scoring.
 Football through the centre of the field, combined with many runs in depth, form the core of his football vision.
 “I would rather have four players go deep at the same time than no one at all.”

 How did your football vision come about?